 McCarter, a veteran of the Public Theater in New York, takes us behind the scenes of the groundbreaking musical that Michelle Obama called “the best piece of art in any form that I have ever seen in my life.”
 In Hamilton: The Revolution, McCarter reveals how Hamilton became an international phenomenon—and how it’s already changing the world.
 Throughout America’s history, McCarter shows, our theaters have been incubators for progressive political movements.

-With 2017’s Young Radicals, McCarter turns his attention to the passionate activists of the early twentieth century, a moment of maximum possibility for American life.
+With his most recent book, Young Radicals, McCarter turns his attention to the passionate activists of the early twentieth century, a moment of maximum possibility for American life.
 One of these activists was Alice Paul, a brilliant fireband who advocated for women’s suffrage in spite of repeated abuse, confinement, and torture.
 Paul’s example resonates with today’s politically engaged women, the generation that has embraced “Nevertheless, she persisted” as the ultimate political mandate.
 Fittingly, McCarter addresses the 2017 Women’s March in the epilogue to Young Radicals, where he draws parallels between the protests of Alice Paul’s day and our own.